8 Containerisation

 1. Open the Jupyter Lab URL shown in the terminal output

-You now have a containerized data science environment that can be easily shared with others and deployed to different systems!
+You now have a containerised data science environment that can be easily shared with others and deployed to different systems!

 Let’s break down the Dockerfile we just created: